c6rbon/gmail_uploader/README.md

   * go to the mbox directory, and `git apply` the included `sam-falvo-mbox.diff`
 * `go build` etc.
 * The first time you use it, will auth the needed OAuth scopes, and cache the token in `~/.credentials`.

+## Notes

+* Most logs are to stdout, prefixed by the mail file for easy grepping.
+FAILED imports attempt to provide mail file, message number and Message-id so you can try again, or debug the mbox.
+* This generally relies on MBOXO parsing, but does a fallback check if there is a `Content-Length` field in the header.
+If there is, it will respect that.

 ## Testing